sachin9996/APL-Project/README.md

 main.py:

 This is the main function for the project.
 It calls other functions present in other modules.
-It takes input from the input file as command line argument and applies tarjan's algorithm on it and displays the final animated sequence showing the step-by-step working of the algorithm on the input graph.
+It takes input from the input file given as command line argument (default is standard input) and applies tarjan's algorithm on it and displays the final animated sequence showing the step-by-step working of the algorithm on the input graph.

 random_graph.py:

+Usage: python random_graph.py n <optional,default=10> m <optional,default=18> filename <optional,default=test_graph1>

+n - number of vertices m - number of edges filename - file to write into

-It generates a random graph used as an input file for the program with the given number of vertices and edges.
+It generates a random graph with the given number of vertices and edges (given as command-line arguements) and writes it into 'filename' which can be then be used as a input file to the program.
 The default number of edges and nodes are 18 and 10 respectively.

 tarjan.py: